Choosing the Best Charitable Giving Approach

 Charitable Lead Trusts

-Similar to CRTs is the somewhat less-popular charitable lead trust (CLT).
+Similar to CRTs is the somewhat less popular charitable lead trust (CLT).
 A CLT is essentially the reverse of a CRT.
-For a CLT, the donor establishes a trust where income is paid first to a charity, for a term of years or for an individual’s lifetime, and then upon expiration of that term the remainder passes outright or in trust to the donor’s named beneficiaries.
+For a CLT, the donor establishes a trust where income is paid first to a charity for a term of years or for an individual’s lifetime and then upon the expiration of that term, the remainder passes outright or in trust to the donor’s named beneficiaries.
 Unlike CRTs, CLTs have no limit on the number of years for the charitable term, and there is no minimum or maximum to the annuity or unitrust payment amount.

 Learn More: Fiduciary’s Trust Services